Lines on K3 quartic surfaces in characteristic 3: Abstract

 \section{Abstract}

-We prove that a K3 quartic surface $X$ defined over a field of characteristic 3 can contain at most 112 lines.
-If $X$ contains 112 lines, then it is projectively equivalent to the Fermat quartic surface; otherwise, $X$ contains at most 67 lines.
-If $X$ contains a star, then it has 112 lines or at most 58.
-We provide explicit equations of three 1-dimensional families of smooth quartic surfaces with 58 lines.
+We investigate the number of straight lines contained in a K3 quartic surface \(X\) defined over an algebraically closed field of characteristic~\(3\).
+We prove that if \(X\) contains \(112\) lines, then \(X\) is projectively equivalent to the Fermat quartic surface; otherwise, \(X\) contains at most \(67\) lines.
+We improve this bound to \(58\) if \(X\) contains a star (ie four distinct lines intersecting at a smooth point of \(X\)).
+Explicit equations of three \(1\)-dimensional families of smooth quartic surfaces with \(58\) lines, and of a quartic surface with \(8\) singular points and \(48\) lines are provided.